 Have you been craving cookies while in quarantine?
 Don't worry if you don't have all the pantry staples you'd normally need on hand.
 You can make this no-egg cookie recipe without eggs, butter, or milk!

 Yup, these Peanut Butter Cookies are basically coronavirus quarantine proof!
 They'll quickly become one of your top quarantine dessert recipes.

 How to Make Eggless Cookies

-You'll see that these egg-free cookies (which are also gluten free and dairy free) look simply mouthwatering.
+Whatever the reason, you'll see that these egg-free cookies–which are also gluten free and dairy free–look simply mouthwatering.
 How is this possible, given that they don't contain any eggs to hold the ingredients together?

 There are many ways to make eggless cookies, including making a flax or chia egg.
 The key to these eggless cookies?
 The peanut butter does a really good job of holding all the ingredients together.

 If you're adapting an existing egg-containing cookie recipe to be eggless, you can try one of these substitutions: